Freshdesk sandbox setup for safe testing: A step-by-step guide

 Expert Verified

 That’s exactly why a safe testing environment, or a "sandbox," is so important.
 This guide will walk you through the complete Freshdesk sandbox setup for safe testing.
-We’ll cover how to build it, what to do inside, and how to push your changes live, all without risking your actual operations.
+We’ll cover how to build it, what to do inside, and how to push your changes live, ensuring your actual operations remain smooth and reliable.

 What you need for a Freshdesk sandbox setup

 Before we jump into the setup process, let's make sure you have everything you need.
-The main thing to know is that the Sandbox feature isn't available on every Freshdesk plan.
+Freshdesk offers the sandbox as an enterprise-grade feature to help teams manage complex configurations with confidence.

-• Admin access to your Freshdesk account: This one's a given, but you'll need to be an administrator to get to the Sandbox settings.
+• Admin access to your Freshdesk account: This is essential, as you'll need administrator permissions to access the Sandbox settings.

 • A goal for your testing: It helps to go in with a plan.
-Know what you want to experiment with, whether it's a new ticket field for returns or a tricky automation rule you've been wanting to try.
+Know what you want to experiment with, whether it's a new ticket field for returns or a sophisticated automation rule you've been wanting to implement.

 A step-by-step guide to your Freshdesk sandbox setup

-Alright, let’s get our hands dirty.
-The whole process boils down to three main phases: building a copy of your account, messing around with it, and then pushing your successful experiments to the real world.
+Alright, let’s get started.
+The whole process is structured into three main phases: building a replica of your configuration, testing your changes, and then pushing your successful updates to your live environment.

 Step 1: Build your sandbox

 First things first, you have to create the sandbox.
-Think of it as cloning your helpdesk’s DNA, but without any of the actual customer data.
+Think of it as creating a dedicated space that mirrors your helpdesk’s configuration without including actual customer data.

 Head over to Admin > Support Operations > Sandbox.
 You should see a button that says "Build Sandbox."
 Go ahead and click it.
-This kicks off the process of making a replica of your helpdesk.
-Just a heads-up, this can take a little while, especially if your setup is complex, so maybe go grab a coffee.
+This kicks off the process of making a replica of your helpdesk settings.
+This can take a little while, especially if your setup is extensive, so it's a good time to focus on other tasks while Freshdesk handles the heavy lifting.

-A key thing to understand is what gets copied over and what gets left behind.
+A key thing to understand is what gets copied over and what stays in your live account to protect data privacy.

 What gets copiedWhat does NOT get copied